Brassica juncea: Cuisine

 The leaves, seeds, and stems of this mustard variety are edible.
 The plant appears in some form in African, Bangladeshi, Chinese, Filipino, Tripuri, Italian, Indian, Japanese, Okinawan, Nepali, Pakistani, Korean, Southern, Taiwanese, and African-American (soul food) cuisines.
 Cultivars of B. juncea are grown for their greens, and for the production of mustard oil.
 The mustard condiment made from the seeds of the B. juncea is called brown mustard and is considered to be spicier than yellow mustard.

 Because it may contain erucic acid, a potential toxin, mustard oil is restricted from import as a vegetable oil into the United States.
 Essential oil of mustard, however, is generally recognized as safe by the U.S. Food and Drug Administration.
 In Russia, this is the main species grown for the production of mustard oil.
 It is widely used in canning, baking and margarine production in Russia, and the majority of Russian table mustard is also made from B. juncea.

 The leaves are used in African cooking, and all plant parts are used in Nepali cuisine, particularly in the mountain regions of Nepal, as well as in the Punjabi cuisine in the northern part of the Indian subcontinent, where a dish called sarson da saag (mustard greens) is prepared.
-B. juncea subsp. tatsai, which has a particularly thick stem, is used to make the Nepali pickle called achar, and the Chinese pickled products zha cai and ya cai.
+B. juncea subsp. tatsai, which has a particularly thick stem, is used to make the Nepali pickle called achar, and the Chinese pickled products zha cai.

 This plant is called "lai xaak" in Assamese and it is cultivated hugely during the winters.
 It is eaten in any form in Assam and Northeast, be it boiled or added raw in salad, cooked alone or with pork.
 During Taiwanese New Year's Eve, Taiwanese people eat mustard green (長年菜 (cháng nián cài)) as a part of the reunion dinner, symbolizing longevity.